-The Livestock 101 C-3 node does not create new uses or intensify uses that will expose people to ground-borne vibration or noise levels.
+The project site was designated for Commercial Thoroughfare uses in the General Plan.
+The Betabel Road C-1 rezone does not create new uses or intensify uses that will expose people to ground-borne vibration or noise levels.
 Future development within the project site will be required to comply with all noise regulations and General Plan policies intended to prevent or reduce ground-borne vibration.
 General Plan Policy HS-8.6 requires new residential and commercial uses located adjacent to major freeways to follow the Federal Transit Administration (FTA) screening distance criteria (General Plan EIR p.
 15-20).
 Therefore, the County will require any development proposal to undergo project-level review.
 Project level review at this time is impractical because no specific development project is proposed and the precise location of buildings will determine the risk for excessive ground-borne vibration or noise due to proximity to the freeway.
-Per Section 25.16.066 (D) of the C-3 District code, future development would be required to be set back at least 35 feet from the street and 150 feet from U.S. Highway 101 travel lanes, which would largely eliminate potential noise impacts.
-The Livestock 101 C-3 node would not result in any new or substantially more severe impacts related to excessive ground-borne vibration or noise levels than those identified and addressed in the General Plan EIR.
+The Betabel Road C-1 Overlay would not result in any new or substantially more severe impacts related to excessive ground-borne vibration or noise levels than those identified and addressed in the General Plan EIR.